janellecikanek/Work-Day-Scheduler/README.md

 When viewing the time blocks for that day, each time block is color-coded to indicate whether it is in the past, present, or future.
 You can enter an event by clicking into a time bock.
 Text for that event is saved in local storage by clicking the save button for that time block.
 When I refresh the page the saved events persist.

 HTML, CSS and Java Script were used in the creation of this planner.

 Third party APIs used: Moment and JQuery.

-- What did you learn?
-## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.

 ## Usage